CrankySupertoon/model-tools/README.md

 # 🖍 Usage

 ## 💻 Windows
-To use this tool simply run the **Phasefile.bat** file after moving your DNA files into the project.
+To use this tool simply run the **model-tool.bat** file after moving your BAM or EGG files into the project.

 ## 🐧 Linux
 TBA